seanblanchfield/blog/current/_posts/2024-06-04-demonware-podcast.md

 **Dylan:** You know, I have an emotional memory of this but not the actual detail.
 What was, what was, remind me.

 **Sean:** They called us up and Xbox 360 and Playstation 3 were gonna come out soon and Activision had bought Infinity Ward.
 And they were going to do Call of Duty 2 and it was shipping as a launch title.
 It was a big deal.
 They were fine though.
 They had that sorted infinity award.
 It was amazing studio.
-Activision was also going to launch Call of Duty 2 : Big Red One for the original Xbox and PlayStation two.
+Activision was also going to launch *Call of Duty 2: Big Red One* for the original Xbox and PlayStation 2.

-**Sean:** So basically a totally different title done, created by Treyarch, but under the same brand with similar gameplay but for the older consoles and what they didn't have was a networking team.
+So basically a totally different title done, created by Treyarch, but under the same brand with similar gameplay but for the older consoles and what they didn't have was a networking team.
 So you got a call saying, &quot;Hey, you Irish guys, we hear you got a networking team.
 We just need you all to come over here to Santa Monica for two years&quot;.

-**Sean:** Something like that.
+Something like that.

 But basically they were just like, yeah, we just want to hire a team.
 And our, the nature of our conversation was you were saying we need to do this or we're going to die.
 We need, revenue.
 We need it to happen.
 This is what they need.
-Um, I was holding onto the, product company.

-**Sean:** We do this, we're not going back.
+Um, I was holding onto the "product company".
+We do this, we're not going back.
 Like we're just a services company.

 Somehow we ended up in some big shouting match where we dug in and our respective positions.
 Well, obviously the answer was in between, but, startups are interesting endeavors where like things like that happen and you can get into emotional situations because you both care so much.

 **Dylan:** For sure.
 And I think it's constantly short term versus long term or versions of that model.
 It's interesting that essentially our product and business model evolved after that, where we ended up actually having onsite stuff and onsite support.

 **Sean:** Yeah.
 There's no getting away from it.
 It was a highly technical product that involved a very consultative sale and a post sale process where you integrated it.
 But anyway, we had our little shouting match.
 And then we decided to go back and see if we could pitch them that we would give them intense support.
 But we would be selling them a product in inverted commas, licensing our core software.
 And they would use it in the game, but we would have at least one person, maybe two, or a team on site with them in Santa Monica throughout the entire process.

-**Dylan:** I think by the way, that the reason for my, agitation was not just needing to do it from a revenue point of view, but I, think it was at the time, 'cos Art had joined by that stage, didn't he?
+**Dylan:** I think by the way, that the reason for my, agitation was not just needing to do it from a revenue point of view, but I, think it was at the time, 'cause Art had joined by that stage, didn't he?

 **Sean:** I can't remember.